branBeckett/texas-real-estate-scraper/README.md

 # Texas Real Estate Web Scraper

-### Web Scraper for Texas Real Estate Water District and Bond Info
+### A Web Scraper for Texas Real Estate Water District and Bond Info

 I built this web scraper in October 2020 for a Title company in Austin, Texas.
 This script is currently used on a weekly basis to scrape data from a table on a website that contains up-to-date real estate, water district, and bond information for the entire state of Texas.